hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

     gcc -c main.c
 ```

-Save the file as **Makefile**; again, don't forget the tabs in your make file.
-You can run the makefile using the command
+Save the file as **Makefile**; again, don't forget the tabs in your makefile.
+You can run the makefile using the command:

 ```
 $ make